MH-Fahim11/Dart/README.md

 11. Write a program that takes a list of numbers for example:<br/>
      a = [5, 10, 15, 20, 25]<br/>
     and makes a new list of only the first and last elements of the given list.
-For practice, write this code inside a function.
+For practice, write this code inside a function.<a href="Dart Problem solutions/Exercise_11.dart" target="blank">Slove</a>

 12. Write a program that asks the user how many Fibonnaci numbers to generate and then generates them.
 Take this opportunity to think about how you can use functions.
     Make sure to ask the user to enter the number of numbers in the sequence to generate.